 The IRS requires that any person or business that pays wages to an employee must file a Form 941 with the IRS each quarter.
 Filing must continue even if there are no employees during some of the quarters.
 There are certain limited exceptions (e.g., certain employers whose annual payroll tax and withholding liabilities are less than $1,000 may get approval to file the annual version – Form 944).

 Form 941 contains information about the withholding made from employee wages, as well as the employer contributions made for Social Security and Medicare taxes.

 Form 941 calculations include totals for:

-The form requires a calculation of the total taxes and the total deposits made during the period.
+The form requires a calculation of the total taxes (which PayME's process automates) and the total deposits made during the period.
 If there is a difference between the total taxes due and the total deposits, the amount still owed must be paid.

 The IRS imposes four filing deadlines (one for each quarter) as follows: